openbmc/docs/kernel-development.md

  - Witherspoon, an OpenPower Power9 box containing an ast2500 with NCSI networking
  - qemu-plametto and qemu-romulus

-Before submitting patches it is recommended you boot test on at least the Qemu platforms, and whatever hardware you have availaible.
+Before submitting patches it is recommended you boot test on at least the Qemu platforms, and whatever hardware you have available.

 # Tips and Tricks